eficode-academy/kubernetes-katas/configmaps-secrets.md

 ### Overview

 - Add the database part of the application
-- Change the database user into a configmap and implement that in both backend and database
+- Change the database user into a configmap and implement that in the backend
-- Change the database password into a secret, and implement that in both backend and database.
+- Change the database password into a secret, and implement that in the backend.
+- Change database deployment to use the configmap and secret.

 ### Step by step instructions